-- h) Interference If a dog or any team member interferes with the opposing team during a heat, the team causing the interference will forfeit the heat.
+- 8.1 Interference If a dog or any team member interferes with the opposing team during a heat, the team causing the interference will forfeit the heat.
 If a dog continually interferes with opposing Teams, at the Division Judge's discretion it may be excluded from racing and the Team be allowed to use a reserve if one is recorded on their Time Sheet.
 This includes interference in the racing lane, in all bound areas and in the area where dogs are waiting to run.
 Interference is defined as obstructing the other team's dog from running/completing its race.
-A dog chasing a loose ball into the other team's area is not necessarily interference. - i) The Finish The first team to have all four dogs successfully complete a run wins the heat.
+A dog chasing a loose ball into the other team's area is not necessarily interference. - 8.2 Distractions Team members shall not distract the opposing team by bouncing a ball, using a Flyball box at the end of the run, or by any other means nor THROW any object for their dogs (i.e. motivators such as balls, toys, Frisbees, dummies, gloves or treats).
+Team members are required to pick up any loose balls.
+The first offence of these infringements shall receive a warning a second offence or any offence thereafter during the race will result in the loss of the heat. - 9 Boxloader Except during the warm up, to retrieve a loose ball or get a fresh supply of balls to load, the box loader must remain in the upright position behind the box with hands behind his/her back.
+He/she may offer verbal encouragement only, as long as such encouragement does not distract the opposing team.
+The box loader is to remain in position until the Division Judge determines the outcome of the heat.
+If, in the Judge's opinion, a box loader has violated any of these rules, his/her team may forfeit the heat.
+If, in the opinion of the Judge, a box loader assists a dog, except where provided for in the rules, the dog shall run again - 10 The Finish The first team to have all four dogs successfully complete a run wins the heat.
 The finish shall be when the last of the four dogs reaches the finish line with any part of its body and the Divisional Judge has declared the winner of the heat.
 A Heat may be won due to default by the opposing team according to the rules of racing.
 A Judge at his discretion can stop a race to allocate a win to a team that has not completed a heat.
-(Cross referenced from 5.14 (b) A win and no time would be put on the racing sheet.
-A loss for both teams may be recorded (see Rule 5.6(g)(viii)).
+A loss for both teams may be recorded.

-A run off between 2 dogs or re-runs are not to be used to determine the winner.
 BO times will not be used for team placing's in the event of a tie.
-In the event of 3 BO's all earlier races for that team will be recorded as losses and wins will be recorded for their opponents.
+In the event of 3 BO's all earlier races for that team will be recorded as losses and wins will be recorded for their opponents. - 11 Break outs With the exception of division 1, a team running more than 1⁄2 second faster than its declared submitted time will be declared the loser of that heat.